-One month later, Vic's attempts to participate interactively and to manage interlocutors' attention were more easily parsed.
+One month later, it is easier to parse Vic's attempts to participate interactively and to manage the interlocutors' attention.
 His pointing-with hands and eyes-was more clearly integrated into the miniature speech situation.
 The adult signers and I were discussing how we might work together.
 Vic was asleep, swaddled on his aunt's back.
 He awoke to find the adult signers seated around a table, pointing to sheets of paper and a computer screen.
+Vic seemed eager to join in (Figure 7).
 Except for my Tzotzil explanations to Terry, all the interaction was in Z.

-Vic seemed eager to join in.
-He sought the visual attention of his aunt (Figure 7a), although it never became clear what "content" he might want to convey other than getting her to attend to him.
-Vic moved from staring at his uncle Frank, to turning his gaze to Terry and placing his hand on her shoulder (Figure 7b), and then engaging in mutual gaze with Terry when she turned to look at him (c).
+Figure 7.
+Vic at 12 mos. called for attention by sound, touch, and gaze. (a) Vic sought the visual attention of his aunt, although it never became clear what "content" he might want to convey other than getting her to attend to him.
+Vic moved from staring at his uncle Frank, (b) to turning his gaze to Terry and placing his hand on her shoulder, and then (c) engaging in a mutual gaze with Terry when she turned to look at him.